 In 1997, Geoffrey founded and conducted both the DST Symphony Orchestra and the DST Wind Ensemble, both made up of DST employees and their families and friends.
 In 2000, he was invited to conduct the DST Wind Ensemble and members of the Kansas City Symphony in an outdoor concert during ceremonies inaugurating Kansas City’s Avenue of the Arts.
 The DST Symphony gave performances that included such works as the Prelude to Act I of Wagner’s opera Die Meistersinger von Nürnberg (The Mastersingers of Nuremberg) and Brahms’ Academic Festival Overture, Op.
 80.

-After 11 years as a professional programmer, Geoffrey joined NIU’s Department of Computer Science as an instructor in the fall of 2001.
-Now in his 18th year at NIU, he teaches classes at both the undergraduate and graduate levels.
+After 11 years as a software developer in industry, Geoffrey joined NIU’s Department of Computer Science as an instructor in the fall of 2001.
+Now in his 19th year at NIU, he teaches classes at both the undergraduate and graduate levels and mentors independent studies and Capstone projects.
 In addition to playing third horn with the Kishwaukee Symphony Orchestra and third horn in the DeKalb Municipal Band, he has played in the NIU Philharmonic and was, for many years, a graduate student of Professor John Fairfield’s.

-Geoffrey lives in nearby Cortland with his husband, Chuck.
+Geoffrey lives in nearby Cortland.
 Favorite pastimes are collecting classical CDs and vinyl, studying history and biography, researching his family’s genealogy and cooking.
 A member of the Kishwaukee Symphony Orchestra’s Executive Board, he formerly served as the board’s vice president.
-He also writes the program notes for the orchestra’s regular performances.
+He also writes the program notes for the orchestra’s regular performances and updates the orchestra’s website.